Registering with the University

 The main passenger drop-off and pick-up point for buses to and from the University is near the east entrance to the Parade.

-The SU (Students' Union) building houses the SU and their offices, the Student Centre, food outlets and the campus pub and nightclub.
+The SU (Students’ Union) building is the home of The SU and their offices, the Student Centre, food outlets, a salon, and the SU bar and nightclub.

 Open to staff, students and the public.
 The STV facilities include a gym, Olympic Legacy swimming pool, athletics track, pitches and courts.